Decentralized-ID/decentralized-id.github.io/_posts/topics/2018-12-21-self-sovereign-identity.md

   > My short stint as “Mark Jannell" taught me a lot of about trust and ease of use in a bring your own identity model.
 Trust, as always in security, is essential to this new class of relationships and must be established and then protected from abuse.
 Ease of use, it turns out, is a key factor in protecting that trust and promoting the adoption of good identity patterns.
 I’m sure that I could have learned these lessons in some other way, but I’ll never forget my half year answering to a pseudonym.
 * [What is the Trust Triangle?](https://academy.affinidi.com/what-is-the-trust-triangle-9a9caf36b321) 2021-08-23 Affinidi
   > The relationship between the issuers, holders, and verifiers is called the trust triangle simply because you need an element of trust among these entities for them to work together.
-* [A Primer on Functional Identity](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-fall2017/blob/master/topics-and-advance-readings/functional-identity-primer.md) 2017-08-26 Joe Andrieu rwot05-boston
-  > Unfortunately, digital systems can unwittingly compromise real-world identity.
-Sometimes this occurs because digital identity systems neglect to consider external effects.
-Other times, it happens with systems that didn’t even realize they were dealing with identity-related personal information.
-A functional perspective allows engineers to see beyond static attributes and traditional notions of “Personally Identifiable Information” to better understand how engineering choices can impact identity, even outside their systems.

 ## Security
 * [What is decentralized identity?](https://www.csoonline.com/article/3665692/what-is-decentralized-identity.html) 2022-07-06 CSO Online